The definitive guide to streaming services in Ireland

 Offering

-Subscribers also get access to the National Geographic channel as well as new channel Star, which is intended for a more adult audience and features a mix of original and iconic TV shows such as 'Grey's Anatomy' and 'Desperate Housewives'.
+Subscribers also get access to the National Geographic channel as well as Star, which is intended for a more adult audience and features a mix of original and iconic TV shows such as 'Grey's Anatomy' and 'Desperate Housewives'.
 A lot of award-winning shows like 'Dopesick', 'The Bear' and 'Only Murders in the Building', which air on Hulu in the US, are available in Ireland and the UK on Star.

 Disney+ is available to stream online at www.disneyplus.com/en-ie and on mobile and tablet via the iOS and Android apps.
 It's also available on the usual TV viewing platforms such as Apple TV, Chromecast and the Sky Q box.